 - You have the time and resources (including staff) to strategically design and execute a campaign

-Fundraising letters may not be a good fit if:
+They may not be a good fit if:

-- Most of your donors give online
+- Most of your donors use online fundraising

-- You have limited resources and no time to plan a separate campaign
+- You have limited resources and no time to plan a separate campaign because of upcoming events

-When should you send fundraising letters?
+When should you send donation request letters?